-Real Estate Brokers will tell you that if you want to sell your house there are some items that you should definitely do.
+Real Estate Brokers will tell you that if you want to sell your house there are some things that you should definitely do.
 It helps the broker, which does two things.
-Firstt encourages the broker because he/she has an easier time.
+First, it encourages the broker because he/she has an easier time.
 It’s only human nature.
 You don’t want a broker to dread showing your house.
-A well prepared house sells itself.
+A well-prepared house sells itself.
 Second, it helps you maximize the return and speeds up the sale, both of which are in your interest.

 OK, so how do you prepare?
 First, you have to get rid of extraneous items.
 Most houses get cluttered after years of living in them.
 In fact, you get so used to having things around, you don’t see them any longer.
 Unconsciously, a buyer does not want to feel your presence.
 A buyer must be made to picture him/herself belonging to the house.
 Your stuff, which you love and are proud of, is a negative.
 Many houses are over-furnished.
 Get rid of excess furniture.
 Less furniture makes the rooms look bigger.
 If you can afford it, get a professional stage.
 They can do wonders for a house.
 After living in a house for years, you may lose the ability to think outside the furnishing box.
 Staging a house will get it sold faster and get you a higher price.
 It’s a good investment.
 Also, stagers usually have a stock of classy items to fill in what you’re missing.
 Vases, pillows, conversation pieces are available with you having to buy them.